WTVY (TV): News operation

 WTVY has historically been a ratings powerhouse in the Wiregrass Region winning every time slot.
-This is partly because its only local competition, ABC affiliate WDHN, has a coverage area only half as large and does not produce newscasts on weekends.
-Although Fox outlet WDFX-TV also airs local news, most coverage focuses on other areas of Alabama (it simulcasts a weekday morning show from WBRC in Birmingham; there is also an hour-long weekday program at 4 p.m. and a nightly half-hour prime time newscast at 9 p.m. from WSFA in Montgomery).
-During the prime time broadcast on WDFX, there is limited coverage of the Wiregrass provided by WSFA reporters based in Dothan.
+This is partly because its only local competition, ABC affiliate WDHN, has a coverage area only half as large.
+WDFX-TV, the local Fox affiliate, discontinued its 9 p.m. newscast (initially produced by WSFA in Montgomery and later by WDHN) on June 1, 2025.

 On weekdays, WTVY produces two thirty-minute newscasts (at 4 and 5:30 p.m.) that are exclusive to WRGX.
 As a result, the NBC station airs NBC Nightly News on tape delay at 6 p.m. unlike most NBC outlets in the Central Time Zone.
 The WRGX news programs broadcast from a secondary set at the North Foster Street facility.
 Although it features additional reporters from WTVY, the NBC station maintains separate news anchors and a meteorologist.
 It does not simulcast any newscasts from WTVY.

 Since WJHG and WTVY had traditionally been available on cable in both Dothan and Panama City, and since both stations have the same ownership, WJHG has run WTVY stories that take place in those parts of northwestern Florida that are in northern part of the Panama City market.
 Meanwhile, WTVY has run WJHG stories focusing on Panama City and the coast.
 Sometimes, WTVY will run its own stories on Panama City that WJHG did not cover.

 The building that WTVY broadcasts from in Downtown Dothan also has a Doppler weather radar dome that is specifically made for the station.
 On June 4, 2012, WTVY became the first station in the Dothan market to broadcast local newscasts in high definition.
 One notable former personality of WTVY is Mitch English who was a weather anchor and news reporter at the station.
 He was a co-host of the nationally syndicated weekday morning show, The Daily Buzz, from 2002 until 2012.